biocodices/bed_to_tabix/README.md

 ## How to Install `bed_to_tabix`

 You need `git` for this.
-In case you don't have it, `sudo apt-get install git` will work in Ubuntu.
+In case you don't have it, `sudo apt-get install git` will work on Ubuntu.

 ```bash
 git clone https://github.com/biocodices/bed_to_tabix